mbretter/go-mongodb/README.md

 [![codecov](https://codecov.io/gh/mbretter/go-mongodb/graph/badge.svg?token=YMBMKY7W9X)](https://codecov.io/gh/mbretter/go-mongodb)
 [![GoDoc](https://godoc.org/github.com/mbretter/go-mongodb?status.svg)](https://pkg.go.dev/github.com/mbretter/go-mongodb)

-This package wraps the go mongodb driver by providing a so-called "Connector", this makes the mongodb connection testable/mockable.
+This package wraps the go mongo-driver by providing a so-called "Connector", this makes the mongodb connection testable/mockable.
 The original driver is not really testable, it is hard/impossible to mock the package.

 Usually in go the interfaces are defined at the consumer side, but in this case an interface is provided to keep the codebase small.